upenn-embedded/helix-vault/README.md

 #### **HRS-04 - Keypad - our last lock will be a keypad, where the user has to type an X-digit password to open the box.
 It will have two LEDs: a red LED that turns on when the keypad is on but the box is closed, a green LED that turns on when the correct password is typed in.**

-Results: 4 digit keypad works. did away with the LEDs, use LCD instead for progress
+Results: The keypad is used to enter a 4 digit keypad works.
+Instead of LEDs, an LCD screen was used instead for prompting the user and showing progress.

 #### **HRS-05 - Servo - we will use a servo to open the door that allows the user to use the knobs and keypad.
 This door will only open if the facial recognition and fingerprint recognize the user.**

-Result: changed this to a DC motor driving a belt for linear actuation
+Result: The door revealing the knobs and keypad is actuated by a DC motor actuating a linear slider instead of a servo.
+This door only opens once the fingerprint is verified

-#### **HRS-06 - Relay - if we decide to use a relay to turn on the keypad only when the correct combination of switches and knobs is inputted.**
+#### **HRS-06 - Relay - Turn on the keypad only when the correct combination of switches and knobs is inputted.**

-Result: keypad ended up not needing power, just GPIO scanning
+Result: The keypad does not need a separate power source - instead GPIO pins are used to scan for keypad inputs.
+They GPIOs do not scan the keypad unless the correct switch and knob combination is detected.

 ---

 ## **Conclusion**

 Helix Vault brought together firmware design, inter-MCU communication, mechanical actuation, and user interface development into a cohesive embedded system.
-Several key lessons emerged:

 ### **What went well**

 * Reliable multi-MCU communication using simple GPIO encoding
 * Smooth integration of actuators with LCD-guided user experience
-* Robust fingerprint performance after resolving level shifting issues
+* Robust fingerprint performance
+* Effective power management with simple 12V power supply to power all circuitry
+* Mechanical design and hardware installation was seamless
+* Efficiently split up tasks to create hardware and software parts that could come together for the final product

 ### **Lessons learned**

 * Designing modular firmware significantly simplifies integration
 * UART debugging with mis-matched voltage domains requires careful inspection
 * Mechanical choices (servo torque, motor force) matter as much as code

+### **Proudest Accomplishments**

+* Homemade Multi MCU communication was seamless and effective
+* No broken/fried electronic components
+* Extremely smooth operation and unlock process
+* Final result looks very close to a final prototype

 ### **Approach changes**